tsmtzs/SuperCollider/README.md

 # *A collection of `SuperCollider` classes*
 ## Overview
-This package collects my `SuperCollider` classes.
+This package collects my `SuperCollider` classes and extensions.
 These are:

 * `Extrema`
     Given an `Array` instance with the values of a function over an interval, this class computes the positions and values of local extrema.
 It's methods return `Array` instances with those values.